We are one of the leading sets of chambers specialising in civil and commercial work.

 You appear in court regularly during your second six, handling applications and small trials in the county courts.
 You will have ample opportunity to develop advocacy skills.
 We also provide formal advocacy training sessions.

 To apply, please download our application form from our website at www.crownofficechambers.com/careers/pupillage.
-Please complete and return the form by email no later than midnight on 5 February 2020.
+Please complete and return the form by email no later than Monday 1 February 2021.

 Up to three pupillages offered per year, each with an award of £65,000 (£55,000 plus £10,000 guaranteed earnings in your second-six), part of which may be drawn down during the BPTC year.